 Back in the States Tommy formed the critically acclaimed band Ockham's Razor with his buddies Sean Cowhig on bass, Brad Hurley on flute and tin whistle and Fraser Stowe on drums.The Razors incorporated Celtic, rock and folk musical influences into original compositions and highly original arrangements to traditional tunes.
 The Razors played extensively for the next decade and released three recordings.

 After twelve years of being with the group he felt it was time to pursue a different dream.
 In 2001 he left the band to build a recording studio and release his own albums.
-After a long and circuitous route, he realized that goal, releasing his first solo album, Alehouse Insurrections in 2004.
-His latest album, What Got Left Behind will be released in the spring of 2018.
+After a long and circuitous route, he realized that goal, releasing the album, Alehouse Insurrections in 2004.

-Since then Tommy has started Southpaw Recording Studios and Sovereignty Music Services in Bernardston, MA and he and his wife Jessica founded the Upper Valley Music Festival.
+Since then Tommy has started Southpaw Recording Studios and Sovereignty Music Services in Bernardston, MA and he and his wife Jessica founded the Upper Valley Music Festival, a benefit music festival that features the best acts of the amazing music scene in Western Massachusetts.

-Since then Tommy has started Southpaw Recording Studios and Sovereignty Music Services in Bernardston, MA and he and his wife Jessica founded the Upper Valley Music Festival.
+Since then Tommy has started Southpaw Recording Studios and Sovereignty Music Services in Bernardston, MA and he and his wife Jessica founded the Upper Valley Music Festival, a benefit music festival that features the best acts of the amazing music scene in Western Massachusetts.